 Basis for Listing

-This tiny plant is 2.5-7.6 cm (1-3 in.) high and has a pale green leaf with up to 5 pairs of whitish, kidney-shaped pinnae (lobes of the leaf).
-Each pair of pinnae may be folded towards each other.
-The bottom, largest pair of pinnae often split into 2 unequal lobes with rounded tips and with veining like the ribs of a fan, with no central midrib.
-Spore capsules, while typically occurring on the fertile or spore-bearing frond, can also occasionally be found on the lobes of the trophophore or non-spore-bearing frond.
-Botrychium pallidum commonly produces dense clusters of minute, spherical gemmae at the root bases.
-Botrychium pallidum can be distinguished from small plants of other Botrychium species by the often-folded pinnae and pale green to whitish color (Wagner and Wagner 1993).
-Although most populations contain only a few plants, up to 50 individuals have been recorded at a single site.
+This tiny plant is 2.5-7.6 cm (1.0-3.0 in.) high, and has a single, pale green leaf, with up to 5five pairs of whitish, kidney-shaped pinnae (lobes of the leaf).
+The bottom pair of pinnae are the largest, and are often split into two unequal lobes.
+Each lobe will have a rounded tip, and veination like the ribs of a fan, with no central midrib.
+Spore capsules, while typically occurring on the fertile, or sporebearing, portion of the leaf, can also occasionally be found on the lobes of the non-sporebearing portion.
+Botrychium pallidum commonly produces dense clusters of minute, spherical gemmae at the base of the roots.These are non-sexual, reproductive structures.
+Botrychium pallidum can be distinguished from small specimanes/individuals of other Botrychium species by the often folded pinnae, and pale green to whitish color (Wagner and Wagner 1993).

-In Minnesota, B. pallidum has been found in a diversity of habitats ranging from open fields, dry sand and gravel ridges, roadsides, wet depressions, marshy lakeshores, and tailings basins, as well as second-growth forests and shaded, moist, mixed deciduous-hardwood forests.
+In Minnesota, B. pallidum has been found in a diversity of habitats ranging from open fields, dry sand and gravel ridges and roadsides to wet depressions, marshy lakeshores and tailings basins, as well as second-growth forests and shaded, moist, mixed deciduous-hardwood forests.
 It is often found growing in disturbed, weedy areas and in forest areas without an overstory.
-Botrychium pallidum also grows in the shade in mixed forests of Acer saccharum (sugar maple), Alnus spp. (alder), Betula spp. (birch), Picea mariana (black spruce), Populus grandidentata (big-toothed aspen), P. balsamifera (balsam poplar), P. tremuloides (quaking aspen), Quercus rubra (northern red oak), Thuja occidentalis (northern white cedar), and Tilia americana (basswood).
-It is often found growing with other Botrychium species, especially B. matricariifolium (matricary grapefern), B. minganense (Mingan moonwort), B. multifidum (leathery grapefern), B. simplex (least moonwort), and B. virginianum (rattlesnake fern).
+This species also grows in the shade in mixed forests of Acer saccharum (sugar maple), Alnus spp. (alder), Betula spp. (birch), Picea mariana (black spruce), Populus grandidentata (big-toothed aspen), P. balsamifera (balsam poplar), P. tremuloides (quaking aspen), Quercus rubra (northern red oak), Thuja occidentalis (northern white cedar), and Tilia americana (basswood).
+Botrychium pallidum is often found growing with other moonwort species, especially B. matricariifolium (matricary grapefern), B. minganense (Mingan moonwort), and B. simplex (least moonwort).

 Biology / Life History